Student Policies: Sexual Misconduct

 Sexual Misconduct Policy (for Students)

 Members of the college community, guests, and visitors have the right to be free from all forms of sexual misconduct.
 All members of the campus community are expected to conduct themselves in a manner that does not infringe upon the rights of others.
-The University will not tolerate sexual misconduct.
-When an allegation of sexual misconduct is brought to an appropriate administrator's attention, and a respondent is found to have violated this policy, sanctions will be used to reasonably ensure that such actions are not repeated.
-This policy has been developed to reaffirm these principles and to provide recourse for those individuals whose rights have been violated.
-This policy is intended to define community expectations and to establish a mechanism for determining when those expectations have been violated.
+The University does not tolerate sexual misconduct.
+When an allegation of sexual misconduct is reported, and a respondent is found to have violated University policy, sanctions will be used to reasonably ensure that such actions are not repeated and appropriate recourse, protective measures and educational interventions follow.

-The policy outlined on this web page addresses matters of sexual misconduct involving only undergraduate students at the University.
+This policy addresses matters of sexual misconduct involving only undergraduate students at the University.
 Students with concerns of alleged incidents of sexual misconduct involving an employee and/or non-University students are encouraged to contact the Office of the Dean of Students for guidance on how to proceed.
+Additional information on non-student concerns can be found on the Title IX web page.
 This policy pertains to students' conduct on and off campus.

-For immediate attention after an assault, call the University's
+For immediate attention after non-consensual sexual contact or threat, call the University's

 Leave a message.
 They'll call you back promptly.